brutdefut/ficisertligi/_posts/2022-09-25-kilchoman-sanaig.md

 -The Spirits Business, Islay No Age Statement 2019 gold, 2018 silver
 -The IWSC 95 points in 2022

-Overall, the whisky is a very well-rounded, perfectly balanced and peated young whisky.
+Overall, Kilchoman Sanaig is a very well-rounded, perfectly balanced and peated young whisky.
 Definitely a dram for peat-sherry-NAS lovers.

 Cheers to all.